ekawahyu/gcc-arm-embedded-macosx/README.markdown

 Update:

 * Linux build for 2013q1
-* On a bare Debian Wheezy builds with the following packages: bison build-essential debhelper flex gettext libncurses5-dev texlive
+* On a bare Debian Wheezy builds with the following packages: bison build-essential debhelper flex gettext libncurses5-dev texlive texinfo